midlantica/LovelyBunchOfCoconuts/content/quotes/tyranny-is-defined-as-that-which-is-legal-for-the-government.md

 ---
-title: "Tyranny is defined as that which is legal for the government"
+title: 'Tyranny is defined as that which is legal for the government'
 ---

 ## "Tyranny is defined as that which is legal for the government but illegal for the citizenry."